-- 17.1 Any permanent modifications to the Policy require the formal approval of the Directors Operational Meeting (DOM) Group. - 17.2 A full policy review takes place annually with the DOM Group endorsement being sought. - 17.3 Individual exceptions to this policy can only be authorised by the Managing Director of Education and Training or a nominated Director.
+- 17.1 Any permanent modifications to the Policy require the formal approval of the Senior Leadership Team (SLT). - 17.2 A full policy review takes place annually, with the Senior Leadership Team endorsement being sought. - 17.3 Individual exceptions to this policy can only be authorised by the Vice Principal.
 Such exceptions will not be regarded as setting a precedent but should be reviewed on an annual basis when the Policy is being updated.